Svetoslavb04/AutoMarkt-REST-API/README.md

 ### CREATE
 You should be logged in to create a product!
 Send a POST request to the endpoint.
-The with body, containing `{ make, model, description, mileage, year, category, price, imageUrl }`.
+The with body, containing `{ make, model, description, mileage, year, category, VIN, price, imageUrl }`.
 The service will respond with the object, created in the database, which will have an added _id and creator properties, that are automatically generated.

 - Method `POST`
 - Endpoint `/products/create`